jairamc/jairamc.github.io/content/posts/technology/ai-brings-excitement/index.md

 ![AI-driven programming workspace](ai-driven-programming-workspace.png)

-Then AI shows up, and something shifts.
+AI has shifted something here.
 Not everything, but enough to change how it feels to work again.

 The biggest change isn’t just speed.
 It’s access.
 AI reduces the friction that accumulates over years of working across systems, tools, and domains.
 It removes many of the small but persistent barriers that slow you down and pull you out of flow.